 The same goes for Twitter

 This applies as much to tweets as it does to pictures: Twitter is an unforgiving space that self-corrects any error, with people gleefully jumping in to point out mistakes you make.
 Don’t think deleting your tweet will solve the problem: someone may have grabbed a screenshot of the offending remark; and it can probably be found using Twitter partner and social search site Topsy, especially if it has been retweeted.
 Remember this, if you want to report on a Tweet you think inappropriate take a screengrab yourself before it is deleted.

 Twitter has a way of regularly killing off famous people, as happened with a tweet purportedly from talk-show host Piers Morgan claiming Nelson Mandela had died months before his actual death.
-It went viral within minutes, but anyone who had taken time to check the veracity of the information before retweeting it would have seen that the account the tweet originated from wasn’t @piersmorgan but a parody account, @piersrnorgan.
+It went viral within minutes, but anyone who had taken the time to check the veracity of the information before retweeting it would have seen that the account the tweet originated from wasn’t @piersmorgan but a parody account, @piersrnorgan.

 Be on the lookout for parody Twitter accounts.
 If a Twitter profile has a tick next to it, it means that Twitter has verified the identity of the owner, which is especially useful for famous people who are often parodied in fake accounts.

 A good question to ask yourself before posting to social media, tweeting or retweeting is: “Would I go to print, broadcast or go to air with this?”

 Herein lies the problem with social media: journalists often break the basic rules of checking and verification of information and sources that they would apply to publication in more conventional forms of media.
 It should become instinctive to check first, rather having to repent at leisure.

 Zombie Journalism’s Mandy Jenkins has compiled an accuracy checklist for Twitter users that offers the following suggestions for getting your posts right the first time: